amsehili/auditok/doc/examples.rst

     # close-talk audio; higher modes reject more audio as non-speech
     speech_events = auditok.split("audio.wav", validator="webrtc:1")

-Because the WebRTC VAD decides frame by frame (adapting its noise model as audio streams in), this validator also works with live input — unlike automatic energy thresholding:
+As a frame validator, the WebRTC VAD may work better with a smaller ``max_silence`` value than the default (0.3 s) — typically ``max_silence=0.1`` (``-s 0.1`` on the command line).

+The WebRTC VAD also works with live input.
+Unlike automatic energy thresholding, which calibrates a threshold on the first seconds of the stream and then keeps it, the VAD needs no calibration phase: it decides frame by frame, adapting its noise model as audio streams in:

 .. code:: python